Solving Parameterized Polynomial Systems with Decomposable Projections: Monodromy, decompositions, and invariants

-where $q$ is a general point in $\Pt$.
-Denote this witness set by $W_{\pi:\cC\to\Pt}$ or when the context is clear, by $\Wpi$.
-The set $\pi^{-1}(q)$ is said to be a witness point set and its elements witness points. \end{defn}
+where $q^{\star}$ is a general point in the image $\pi(Z)\subset \CC^k$.
+When the context is clear, we denote it simply by $\Wpi$.
+The set $\Wpiq$ is said to be a \emph{witness point set} and its elements \emph{witness points}. \end{defn}

-With $\Wpi$, we are able to easily describe the fiber over another point $q'$.
-From the witness set $\Wpi$, we use a homotopy to deform $q$ to $q'$ which deforms the witness point set $\pi^{-1}(q)$.
-Doing so, every nonsingular isolated solution of the fiber $\pi^{-1}(q')$ will be a limit of one of the witness point's deformation \cite{SWbook}.
+With $\Wpi$, we are able to easily describe the fiber over another point $q' \in \CC^k$.
+From the witness set $\Wpi$, we use a homotopy to deform $q^{\star}$ to $q'$ which deforms the witness point set $\pi^{-1}(q^{\star})$.
+Doing so, every nonsingular isolated point of the fiber $\pi^{-1}(q')$ will be a limit point of one of the deformed witness points \cite{SWbook}.